digitaleinitiativen/courses/README.md

 # Course

+#### 31 3D printing for the masses **Jim van Hazendonk**
+ - Format: 4 hours
+ - Content: What is 3D printing and how do I get started.
+Learn what diffent 3D printing techniques exist and how to best prepare objects for printing.
+From thingiverse to Thing in hand.
+ - Participants: 8-12
+ - Preparations: bring your own laptop (need basic 3D understanding)
+ - Price: €20

 #### 30 Getting started with Elasticsearch 5 **Johannes Wachter**
  - Format:
  - Content: Elasticsearch Introduction, Search API, Mapping, Distribution Model (Nodes, Cluster, Replication)